aws/aws-cli/awscli/examples/s3/cp.rst

 **Recursively copying S3 objects to another bucket**

-When passed with the parameter ``--recursive``, the following ``cp`` command recursively copies all objects under a specifed bucket to another bucket while excluding some objects by using an ``--exclude`` parameter.
+When passed with the parameter ``--recursive``, the following ``cp`` command recursively copies all objects under a specified bucket to another bucket while excluding some objects by using an ``--exclude`` parameter.
 In this example, the bucket ``mybucket`` has the objects ``test1.txt`` and ``another/test1.txt``::

     aws s3 cp s3://mybucket/ s3://mybucket2/ --recursive --exclude "another/*"